votca/votca/share/doc/websiteAndDocumentation.rst

 After you updated files you will need to rebuild the website to see your changes.

-If you simply changed the contents of a .rst file you can rerun ``make doc`` to propagate the changes.
+If you simply changed the contents of a .rst file you can rerun ``make sphinx`` to propagate the changes.
 If you refresh the browser, the changes will have taken effect.

 If you, however, changed the theme or added (deleted) a file to the website you will need to reconfigure the website build.
-To make sure you start with a clean slate, remove the two sphinx folders in the build folder (i.e. ``sphinx`` and ``sphinx.html``), next rerun the cmake configuration of votca and rerun ``make doc``.
+To make sure you start with a clean slate, remove the two sphinx folders in the build folder (i.e. ``sphinx`` and ``sphinx.html``), next rerun the cmake configuration of votca and rerun ``make sphinx``.

 Editing existing pages
 ----------------------